 Yellow Pitcher Plant (Sarracenia flava)

-Looking at the base of those pitcher plants, they had been burned down, and this growth occurred with the last month or so.
+Looking at the base of those pitcher plants, they had been burned down, and this growth occurred within the last month or so.
 It’s a little further ahead than the yellow pitcher plants in the last spot, with both flowers and some skinny new pitchers.

 These are at the same stage as the pitchers at the last site, only last year’s pitchers have been burned away.